 This cucumber-coconut daiquiri is so fresh and neither too sweet nor too sour because it relies on natural flavors of fresh cucumbers, coconut water and just as much lime as you need with no added sugar.
 That’s healthy enough when the heat is on.

 After 5 minutes at room temperature, you can easily scoop the frozen goodness into your favorite daiquiri glass.
-(An even more excellent option is to freeze them directly in the serving glasses – sealed of course – if your freezer real estate permits.)
 If you don’t have a favorite daiquiri glass yet, be patient.
 After a time or two getting to know these drinks, your favorite daiquiri glass may even select you.

 Make these ahead by a day or two, in the morning before the sun begins to blast and enjoy them any time you want later in the week or even the month.